-- The support of management and the board is crucial when inevitable conflicts arise between the internal audit activity and the department or function under review.
-Thus, the internal audit activity should be empowered to require auditees to grant access to all records, personnel, and physical properties relevant to the performance of every engagement. - a) A formal charter for the internal audit activity that defines the internal audit activity's purpose, authority, and responsibility must be adopted, and it should contain a grant of sufficient authority.
+The support of management and the board is crucial when inevitable conflicts arise between the internal audit activity and the department or function under review.
+Thus, the internal audit activity should be empowered to require auditees to grant access to all records, personnel, and physical properties relevant to the performance of every engagement.

+A formal charter that defines the internal audit activity's authority must be adopted.
+The authority granted should be sufficient.
 Final approval of the charter resides with the board.
-(The internal audit charter is the subject of Subunit 1.8.)

-c.
 Responsibility

-The internal audit activity's responsibility is to provide the organization with assurance and consulting services that will add value and improve the organization's operations.
-Specifically, the internal audit activity must evaluate and improve the effectiveness of the organization's governance, risk management, and control processes.
+The internal audit activity's responsibility also is defined in the charter.
+It should provide the organization with assurance and consulting services that will add value and improve the organization's operations.

+• Specifically, the internal audit activity must evaluate and improve the effectiveness of the organization's governance, risk management, and control processes.

 You have completed the outline for this subunit.
-Study multiple-choice questions 1 through 3 on page 31.
+Study multiple-choice questions 1 through 3 on page 39.